At a glance: Measure the broader impact of media sources that engaged your users and assisted before the last touch.

 Assisted installs and fraud

-If you find high volume sources that have abnormally high assists/installs ratio it may indicate that the traffic from these source is actually fraudulent click-flooding.
-If you have AppsFlyer's Anti-fraud Protect360 for your app you can follow the best practice for detecting the Click Flood.
+If you find high-volume sources that have abnormally high assists/installs ratio it may indicate that the traffic from these sources is actually fraudulent click-flooding.
+If you have AppsFlyer anti-fraud Protect360 for your app you can follow the best practice for detecting the click flood.